imagej/imagej.github.io/_pages/plugins/snt/key-shortcuts.md

 ---

 {% capture text%}
 Most SNT features are triggered by keyboard shortcuts.
-Shortcuts are typically single keystrokes and do not require other modifier keys to be pressed.
+Shortcuts are typically single keystrokes and most do not require other modifier keys to be pressed.
 Most are highlighted in the user interface.
 E.g., to toggle the *Trace/Fill on Secondary <u>L</u>ayer* checkbox, one only needs to press its highlighted letter, i.e., {% include key key='L' %}.
 {% endcapture %}
 {% include notice icon="info" content=text %}

 {% capture tip%}
-SNT was designed so that its shortcuts do not collide with those of ImageJ.
-SNT hotkeys do not require holding down {% include key keys='ctlcmd' %}.
+SNT was designed so that its shortcuts minimally collide with those of ImageJ.
+Most SNT hotkeys do not require holding down {% include key keys='ctlcmd' %}.
 When such a modifier key is pressed, the hotkey will no longer be intercepted by SNT.
 E.g., During a tracing session pressing {% include key key='S' %} will toggle cursor snapping while Pressing {% include key keys='ctlcmd|S' %} will allow you to save the traced image using IJ"s built-in command {% include bc path='File|Save'%}.
 {% endcapture %}
 {% include notice icon="tip" content=tip %}